 table.
 In the Item row under the Label

-Click in the cell under the Operation column to open a
+- Click in the cell under the Operation column to open a menu.
+Select assign.

-Click the arrow next to the Color box to open a menu.
+- Click the arrow next to the Color box to open a menu.
+Select Red.

 it.
-In Quick Properties, in the Return Value box, delete
+In Properties, in the Return Value box, delete

 activity, instead changing the Return Value to